Bryan-182/BlueBankDemo/README.md

 1. Install node.js on the PC and configure the environment variables.
 2. Open the terminal and type "npm install -g json-server"
 3. Once installed, you can edit the db.json file that will be the initial API database, by default it already has a record created.
-4. Start the server from the terminal, going to the folder where the database is, write "json-server --host 192.168.0. *** db.json" replacing the *** with the IP of the PC on which the Server will run.
+4. Start the server from the terminal, going to the folder where the database is (BlueBankDemo\API_BlueBank), write "json-server --host 192.168.0. *** db.json" replacing the *** with the IP of the PC on which the Server will run.
 5. By default the port that is created is 3000.
 6. Once the server has started, the URL can be consulted from the browser, POSTMAN or the app.